simon-weber/gmusicapi/README.md

 #gmusicapi: an unofficial Python API for Google Play Music

-The project is not supported nor endorsed by Google.
+This project allows control of [Google Music](http://music.google.com) from Python.
+It is not supported nor endorsed by Google.

 **Respect Google in your use of the API**.
 Use common sense (protocol compliance, reasonable load, etc) and don't ruin the fun for everyone else.